Free of faff, The Sportsman still manages to be a proper pub despite being one of the best places to eat in the UK

 The Sportsman might not look much from the outside but behind its whitewashed and weathered facade is a world-class establishment serving some of the best food in the country, in a wonderfully humble and unpretentious fashion.

-Another key appeal of this understated venue is it remains a proper pub – not for nothing has The Sportsman yet again picked up Gastropub of the Year.
+Another key appeal of this understated venue is it remains a proper pub – not for nothing has The Sportsman picked up Gastropub of the Year on a number of occasions.
 One of the most charming things about it – and there are many – is that gastro tourists mingle with pint-nursing locals and day trippers, some of whom are oblivious to this seaside pub’s status as one of the very best places to eat in the UK.